The manual for art that outlasts its marketplace.

 A read-only service continuously resolves every shard, hashes what it gets back, and compares that hash against the onchain record.
 It reads only public data, so anyone can run the same checks and reach the same result.
 The per-token Permanence Status panel on each token page surfaces this live, with every row linking to its raw source.
 Do not trust us; reproduce it.

 Discovery is unified.
-Explore, rankings, and market stats filter across all nine networks at once, so the marketplace reads as one place rather than nine.
+Explore, rankings, and market stats filter across both networks at once, so the marketplace reads as one place rather than two.
 Each token carries its chain, and prices render in that chain’s native currency rather than a single normalized unit.

-On these chains the full permanence model applies directly: Forever Library deploys here, and the mandatory shard 0 onchain proof is written natively.
+On both chains the full permanence model applies directly: Forever Library deploys here, and the mandatory shard 0 onchain proof is written natively.
+Cross-chain swaps settle atomically between them.

 Native currency ETH.
-Forever Library and settlement deploy here; permanence is native.
+The full stack deploys here; permanence is native.

 Native currency ETH.
-Forever Library and settlement deploy here; permanence is native.
+The full stack deploys here; permanence is native.

 List, offer, and swap, gaslessly.